jfjelstul/evoeu/README.md

 devtools::install_github("jfjelstul/evoeu")
 ```

+## Documentation

+The codebook for the database is included as a `tibble` in the `R` package: `evoeu::codebook`.
+The same information is also available in the `R` documentation for each dataset.
+For example, you can see the codebook for the `evoeu::nodes` dataset by running `?evoeu::nodes`.

 ## Citation

 If you use data from the `evoeu` package in a project or paper, please cite the following article in European Union Politics: